Find more inspiration on Instagram

 What are tooth gems?

-Tooth gems are tiny crystals or gold charms that are bonded to the surface of your tooth using dental composite.
-It’s the same material dentists use for braces or Invisalign attachments, so it’s super safe and non-invasive.
-They’re a fun, low-commitment way to add a little sparkle to your smile.
+Tooth gems are tiny genuine Swarovski crystals, diamonds, opals, or 18 karat gold charms that are temporarily applied to the surface of your tooth using dental composite (the same material dentists use for fillings and attaching braces or Invisalign buttons, so it’s safe and non-invasive or permanent).
+Gems a quick and easy way to do something unique and a little bit of sparkle to your smile!

 Are tooth gems safe?

-Yes—when they’re applied by a trained professional using proper materials.
-At BW Beauty, I use the exact products you’d find in a dental clinic.
-They’re enamel-safe, non-damaging, and completely removable when it’s time to take them off.
-Just be sure to keep up with your brushing, flossing, and dental visits like usual.
+Yes, when applied by a trained professional using proper materials and maintained with regular dental hygiene.
+At BW Beauty, I use the exact products you’d find in a dental clinic so they’re enamel-safe, non-damaging, and easily removable (at the dentist) when it’s time to take them off.
+Just keep up with your brushing, flossing, and dental visits like usual to make sure the gem stays clean and your teeth healthy.

 How long do they last?

-Tooth gems can last anywhere from a few months to a few years depending on the design, your bite, your diet, and how well you care for them.
-A simple gem might last well over a year, while larger or more detailed designs may wear down a bit faster.
+Tooth gems can last anywhere from a few months to a few years depending on the design, placement, and how well you care for them!
+Small gems might last well over a year or more, while larger gems or more detailed designs may only see a few months.

 Will it hurt or cause sensitivity?

-Most people don’t feel anything at all—but in rare cases, you may notice a little sensitivity or an adjustment period, especially with larger designs like a chandelier.
+Most people don’t feel anything at all, but you may notice a little sensitivity or an adjustment period (especially with larger designs like a Chandelier Tooth).
 If anything feels off, reach out or check in with your dentist just to be safe.

 Can tooth gems be applied to any tooth?

-Tooth gems can be placed on most natural, healthy teeth, but the exact placement will depend on your bite and tooth shape.
-I’ll help you find the best spot to make sure it looks great and feels comfortable.
+Tooth gems can be placed on most natural, healthy teeth, but the exact placement will depend on your bite (how your teeth close together) and tooth shape.
+I’ll help you find the best spot to make sure it looks perfect and feels comfortable!

 Can I eat and drink normally with a tooth gem?

-Yes!
-Just avoid biting directly into anything super crunchy or sticky (like hard candies or apples), especially on the side where your gem is placed.
+Yes, just avoid biting directly into anything super hard, crunchy or sticky (like hard candies or apples) on the side where your gem is placed.
+Tooth gems are durable, but are meant to come off with enough pressure to keep your enamel safe, so just be aware of the gems while eating.
 And as always, good brushing and flossing helps keep everything clean and secure.

 How do I remove a tooth gem?